jscomponent/casket/README.md

 PHP just can't take up the fight against NodeJS anymore, as realtime libraries and other awesome NodeJS packages are spreading around on the internet.
 And coming from a world where WordPress & Laravel have been there for decades, NodeJS is struggling to fill this holes.
 Imagin having an auto scaled real-time CMS up and running in no time with no limitations, all for free written in NodeJS without writing any code. 😵‍💫💥
+NodeJS with feathers have all the pieces needed to make this happen, but the puzzle has not yet been solved.
+Follow along to see this WIP is beeing transformed to a working CMS ready for production. 🎈

 In the future perhaps a replacement for systems such as firebase, strapi & WordPress?